-Family Tree DNA is popular for testers from Australia & NZ, as it has a large international database, sells all test types, is the most affordable for international postage, requires no ongoing subscription, hosts thousands of surname and geographical projects, and provides easy analysis tools.
+Family Tree DNA is popular for testers from Australia & NZ, as it has a large international database, sells all test types, is very affordable, requires no ongoing subscription, hosts thousands of surname and geographical projects, and provides easy analysis tools.

 23andMe has a large database, although testers are generally more health-focused rather than interested in genealogy.
-It has good analysis tools, but its compulsory international courier service makes it very expensive for Australians and New Zealanders.
+It has some great analysis tools and highly-regarded ethnicity results, but its compulsory international shipping makes it very expensive for Australians and New Zealanders.

-AncestryDNA was previously US-only, but launched in Australia & NZ, UK, Ireland and Canada during 2015 and has now surpassed 3 million testers.
+AncestryDNA was previously US-only, but launched in Australia & NZ, UK, Ireland and Canada during 2015 and has now surpassed 14 million testers worldwide.
 Ancestry's huge collection of member trees can be linked to DNA results to help identify relatives through Shared Ancestor Hints.
 Its DNA matching features work best with a subscription and a public family tree.